A Warcraft Movie Directed by Christopher Nolan?

 You can see its trailer on YouTube below:

-Though it can be considered as a failure in the US market, the worldwide box office figure was enough for Warcraft to become the all-time #1 grossing movie based on a video game.
+Though it can be considered as a financial failure in the US market, the worldwide box office figure was enough for Warcraft to become the all-time #1 grossing movie based on a video game.
 Warcraft is currently offered as Blu-ray, DVD and digital download on Universal Pictures Entertainment Portal.

 My Impressions About the Warcraft Movie